Audio Home Recording Act: History and legislative background

 The impasse was broken at a meeting in Athens in 1989, when representatives from the recording industry and the consumer electronics industry reached a compromise intended to enable the sale of DAT recorders in the United States.
 Device manufacturers agreed to include SCMS in all consumer DAT recorders in order to prevent serial copying.
 The recording industry would independently pursue legislation requiring royalties on digital audio recording devices and media.

 A year later the songwriter Sammy Cahn and four music publishers, unhappy with the absence of a royalties provision in the Athens agreement, filed a class action copyright infringement suit against Sony.
 The plaintiffs sought declaratory and injunctive relief that would have prevented the manufacture, importation or distribution of DAT recorders or media in the United States.
 The suit brought Sony to heel.
 In July 1991, Sony, as part of larger agreement between the recording industry and consumer electronics makers, agreed to support legislation creating a royalty scheme for digital media.
 In exchange, Cahn and the publishers agreed to drop the suit.

 With all the major stakeholders satisfied, the bill easily passed both houses of Congress.
-President George H. W. Bush signed the AHRA into law in 1992 proclaiming " S. 1623 [AHRA] will ensure that American consumers have access to equipment embodying the new digital audio recording technology.
+President George H. W. Bush signed the AHRA into law in 1992 proclaiming the act "will ensure that American consumers have access to equipment embodying the new digital audio recording technology.
 It also protects the legitimate rights of our songwriters, performers, and recording companies to be fairly rewarded for their tremendous talent, expertise, and capital investment.
 This will be accomplished by fairly compensating these artists for the copying of their works and by creating a system that will prevent unfettered copying of digital audio tapes."

 Devices covered by the AHRA

 Digital Audio Recording Device defined

-The AHRA's statutory definitions of "digital audio recording device" and "digital audio recording media" are crucial to understanding the implications of the Act.
+The AHRA's statutory definitions of "digital audio recording device" and "digital audio recording media" are crucial to understanding the implications of the act.
 The distinction between covered and non-covered devices or media dictates whether royalties must be paid and whether the SCMS copy control technologies must be included.
 Notwithstanding more permissive interpretations, the distinction also determines whether noncommercial copying by consumers of digital and analog musical recordings is copyright infringement—to not be considered infringement, the language of the act requires that the copies be made using covered devices and media, regardless of whether the copy control technology is present or the royalty has been paid.